What Is Neuromorphic Computing?

 Fraud Detection

-Neuromorphic computing excels at recognizing complex patterns, and could therefore identify subtle patterns indicative of fraudulent activity or security breaches, such as unusual spending behavior, unauthorized or counterfeit login attempts.
+Neuromorphic computing excels at recognizing complex patterns, enabling it to identify subtle signs of fraudulent activity or security breaches, such as unusual spending behavior or counterfeit login attempts.
 Plus, the low latency processing of neuromorphic computing could enable a swifter response once the fraud has been detected, such as freezing accounts or alerting the proper authorities in real time.

 Neuroscience Research